 Deal alert!
 Northwest will form your LLC for $39 (60% discount).
 See details.

-In most states, licensed professionals (architects, accountants, doctors, lawyers, therapists, etc.) offering professional services cannot form a “regular” California LLC, but instead must form a Professional LLC (PLLC).
+In most states, licensed professionals (architects, accountants, doctors, lawyers, therapists, etc.) offering professional services cannot form a “regular” California LLC.
+Instead, they must form a Professional LLC (PLLC).

 California is unique in that not only are professionals prohibited from forming an LLC (with minor exceptions), but the state doesn’t even have a PLLC entity type.